panva/node-oidc-provider/docs/configuration.md

 ### interactionUrl

-Helper used by the op to determine where to redirect user-agent for necessary interaction, can return both absolute and relative urls
+Helper used by the OP to determine where to redirect User-Agent for necessary interaction, can return both absolute and relative urls
 affects: authorization interactions

 default value: